GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: GUI Knowledge Bench

 \subsection{Benchmark Overview}

-We introduce GUI Knowledge Bench, a benchmark for systematically evaluating the knowledge vision–language models (VLMs) need to complete graphical user interface (GUI) tasks.
-Based on common failure patterns in GUI task execution, we identify three complementary dimensions: interface perception, which covers recognizing GUI elements, their states, and layout semantics; interaction prediction, which tests whether models understand how actions change interface states and can anticipate outcomes; and instruction understanding, which examines whether models can interpret task goals and plan multi-step operations.
+We introduce GUI Knowledge Bench, and some examples are shown in~\cref{fig:Question Examples}, a benchmark for systematically evaluating the knowledge required by VLMs to complete GUI tasks.
+Based on common failure patterns observed in GUI task execution, we identify three complementary dimensions: (1) \textbf{Interface Knowledge}, which examines whether models know widget functions, layout semantics, and system states in GUI screenshots; (2) \textbf{Interaction knowledge}, which examines whether models know the types and effects of common GUI interactions; and (3) \textbf{Procedure knowledge}, which assesses whether models know the task objective and the workflow sequence for completing GUI tasks.
 Together, these dimensions capture the core knowledge required for reliable GUI task completion and form the foundation of our benchmark.